avaneev/prvhash/README.md

 	const uint64_t out = lcg ^ rs;

-You may wonder, what's the quality difference between this "ideal" function and the "production" one, currently implemented in the `prvhash_core.h` file?
+You may wonder, what's the quality difference between this "ideal" function and the "production" one, currently in use by the various implementations?
 A short answer: there is no practical difference.
 The entropy propagation latency depends on the structure of the function and the state variable size.
 The "ideal" function having minimal latency gets a fast entropy propagation even with 8-bit state variables.
 The current "production" function propagates the entropy slower, and for 8-bit state variables requires more hash array passes.
-However, if 16-bit state variables are used, there is no practical difference between the "ideal" and "production" functions.
+However, if 16-bit state variables are used, there is no practical difference present, between the "ideal" and "production" functions.
 This equality is further strengthened when 64-bit state variables are used (larger state variables have better shuffling statistics).

 This variant of the core hash function offers the best possible statistical quality of random number generation.